Ask a Professor: The Fight for Full Practice Authority in Illinois

 “We made some headway in 2017,” says Dr. Koklys, who also serves as the Government Relations Chair for the Illinois Society for Advanced Practice Nursing (ISAPN).
 “Until that point, Illinois NPs had to have a collaborative agreement with a physician indefinitely.
 So this was an initial step in the right direction.
 We still have some restrictions, and more work to do.”

-Dr. Koklys and the ISAPN, along with other professional organizations like the American Association of Nurse Practitioners (AANP), are the spearhead for several advocacy issues within the profession.
+Dr. Koklys and the ISAPN, along with other professional organizations like the American Association of Nurse Practitioners (AANP), are the spearheads for several advocacy issues within the profession.
 When the issue of providing telehealth was brought to the ISAPN board, the board took the issue to its lobbyists, who in turn took it to the state government in Springfield.
 The governor then put forth an emergency order stating that telehealth was a service that could be provided.
 The ISAPN took that information and disseminated it amongst the NP community.
-This sort of direct action, which is ultimately in service of better patient outcomes, is one of the main functions of professional organizations like the ISAPN.
+This sort of direct action, ultimately in service of better patient outcomes, is one of the main functions of professional organizations like the ISAPN.

 “If you don’t have your finger on the pulse, then you don’t know what the problems are, and you don’t know how to help,” Dr. Koklys says.
 “Becoming a member of local, national, or specialty-based professional organizations is critical for NPs and NP students alike.”

-In the wake of the Covid-19 pandemic, several reduced and restricted practice states have begun temporarily granting NPs full practice authority.
+In the wake of the Covid-19 pandemic, several reduced and restricted practice states have temporarily granted NPs full practice authority.
 Illinois is not one of them.
 But recent history shows that when the public needs cost-effective quality care, the answer is often NPs.
 States like Illinois would do well to empower them.

 “NPs are the ones going to the front lines when needed,” Dr. Koklys says.
 “We fill those gaps when otherwise there would be no providers.”